Feedback

 See also:

-Static language configuration if you want to translate the feedback UI.
+Static language configuration if you want to translate the feedback UI,

 Automated feedback surveys to override default configuration.